-One of the teacher authors of this paper (CT) offered the production of a competition entry as a graded Technology project to one of her classes.
+One of the teachers-Céline Tirel of the Lycée Français d'Irlande, Dublin-offered the production of a competition entry as a (graded) Technology project to one of her classes.
 This was a successful and effective approach, with the production of an entry comprising research on the science, creation of the piece, recording, and preparation of a report.

 It was clear from the entries that many students made an effort to research the subject and learn more of the science.
 Others, however, seemed less interested to learn, and some succeeded in creating impressive entries in spite of that.
-At one end of the spectrum, one of the winning compositions referred to most SEA-SEIS seismometers by their names, also with a reference to their location and to what they were recording on the seafloor, which showed substantial research on the subject.
-At the other end, some of the entries showed little understanding and probably no research behind them.
+In the future editions of the competition, it will be useful to steer students more firmly towards learning and towards communicating science and technology in their pieces.